ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 The build in Apiman-UI is also build on these REST API, so anything you can do in the application should be possible to execute via the API service.
 More on this can be find in the <a href="http://www.apiman.io/latest/api-manager-restdocs.html" target="_blank" rel="noopener noreferrer">API-manager-restdocs</a>.

-One keynote , The downloaded tomcat server does not come with integrated Keycloak server, so I was not able to add users via the REST API.
+One keynote , the downloaded tomcat server does not come with integrated Keycloak server, so I was not able to add users via the REST API.
 If you're running in a WildFly server, this would be default.